isomerpages/moe-tampinespri/_for-parents/Growing Years Programme.md

 8.Parents may opt their children out of the Sexuality Education lessons, and/or supplementary sexuality education programmes by MOE-approved external providers.

 9.Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
 This form will be distributed to parents at the start of the year and is also downloadable [here](/files/Growing_Years_2022_Parents_Opt-out_Form_New.pdf).
+The completed opt-out form is to be submitted by <b>31/01/2023</b>.

 10.Parents can contact the school at [tpps@moe.edu.sg](mailto:tpps@moe.edu.sg) or contact us at 67831190 for discussion or to seek clarification about the school’s sexuality education programme.